 Instead of working, Bob’s spent most of the last month keeping up with the Kardashians on YouTube and watching telenovelas.
 When pushed to work his response is that he ‘likes his lifestyle’ and doesn’t feel the need to work.

 In reality Bob is one flush of the toilet away from being homeless.
 If the old lady upstairs uses newspaper to wipe and flushes it again, his house will be flooded with sewage and he can’t afford to move.
 If he has a bad month and no tourists come to Cuba, he won’t be able to afford to eat anything but food stamp chicken and rice.

 Yet if he doesn’t get the work done, I won’t be coming to the rescue with cash the next time there’s a disaster.
-My tolerance level for Cuban bulls**t is now near zero.
+My tolerance level for Cuban bulls**t is now down to near zero.